import math

 Example: import math

 Use-case: This is the simplest form of importing and is used when you need to access multiple functions or components from a module.
 It’s commonly used for modules with short names that don’t require an alias.
-When using this form, you call the module’s components with the module name followed by a dot, e.g., math.sqrt().
+When using this form, you call the module’s components with the module name followed by a dot, e.g., math.sqrt()

 import math

-a = 3.0 # value in cm
+= 3.0 # value in cm

-b = 4.0 # value in cm
+a = 4.0 # value in cm

-hypotenuse = math.sqrt((a**2 + b**2))
+b = math.sqrt((a**2 + b**2))

-print('The hypotenuse is:', round(hypotenuse,2), 'cm')
+hypotenuse print('The hypotenuse is:', round(hypotenuse,2), 'cm')

 The hypotenuse is: 5.0 cm

 Here is another example using this syntax.
-With the sys module we can easily check our python version
+With the sys

 import sys